llmware-ai/llmware/README.md

 ## 🔥 What's New? 🔥

+-**Multi-Model Agents with SLIM models** - next generation of multi-step Agents implemented with SLIMs on CPU - [example](examples/SLIM-Agents)

 -**Fast start with no db installation** - SQLite (text collection) and FAISS (vector file database) - [example](examples/Getting_Started/configure_db.py)

 -**Postgres integration** as option for text collection with PGVector support ([example](examples/Embedding/using_pg_vector.py))